 Along with classes in aquatic and marine biology, freshwater and salt-water ecosystems, fishing policy and regulation, math, and computer science, this major also requires business and management classes to teach how to manage recreational and commercial fishing operations.

-Approximately 26 colleges in the U.S. offer a fisheries sciences degree of some kind.
-Our 2022 Best Fisheries Sciences Schools ranking analyzes 19 of these schools to determine the best overall colleges for fisheries sciences students.
+This year's Best Fisheries Sciences Schools ranking compares 15 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom fisheries rankings further below.

 A career in Fisheries Sciences requires an interest in fisheries, fishing operations, fish and their natural environments.
 If you are comfortable handling fish and shellfish and enjoy conducting research both outdoors and in a lab, this major may be for you.